| Officer, Richard L. Purvis #4726Arizona DPS Highway Patrol

 is clear, blue, green, or any color other than amber would not be in

+compliance with Standard No. 108.
 The clear lens - red bulb

 lamp raises different considerations.
 A red bulb is very expensive to